estuary/flow/README.md

 ## How does it work?

-Flow builds upon [Gazette](https://gazette.dev) and is by the Gazette authors.
+Flow builds on [Gazette](https://gazette.dev), a streaming broker created by the same founding team.
-Collections have logical and physical partitions which are implemented as Gazette journals.
+Collections have logical and physical partitions which are implemented as Gazette **journals**.
 Derivations and materializations leverage the Gazette consumer framework, which provide durable state management, exactly-once semantics, high availability, and dynamic scale-out.